day8/re-frame/docs/FAQs/DoINeedReFrame.md

 "Reagent is all I need", because it isn't.
 One way or another you'll be using "Reagent + a broader architecture".

-### Some Choices Made By re-frame
+### Example Choices Made By re-frame

 1. Events are cardinal.
 Nothing happens without an event.
-2. Events are data  (which means they are loggable, and can be queued, etc)
+2. Events are data  (which means they are loggable, and can be queued, etc).
 3. Events are handled async  (A critical decision.
-Engineered to avoid core.async problems!)
+Engineered to avoid some `core.async` issues!).
-4. For efficiency, subscriptions (reactions) should be layered and de-duplicated
+4. For efficiency, subscriptions (reactions) should be layered and de-duplicated.
-5. Views are never imperative or side effecting (best effort)
+5. Views are never imperative or side effecting (best effort).
-6. Unidirectional data flow only, ever
+6. Unidirectional data flow only, ever.
 7. Interceptors over middleware.
 Provide cross cutting concerns like logging and debugging.
 8. Event handlers capture control and contain key code.
 Ensure purity via coeffects and effects.
 9. State is stored in one place and is committed-to transactionally, never piecemeal.

 Hmm.
-I feel like I'm missing a couple, but that's certainly an indicative list.
+I feel like I'm missing a few, but that's certainly an indicative list.

 re-frame is only about 500 lines of code.
 So it's value is much more in the honed choices it embodies (and documents), than the code it provides.